pnp/sp-dev-fx-webparts/samples/react-m365-services-health/README.md

-# M365 Services Health
+# Microsoft 365 Services Health

 ## Summary

-M365ServicesHealth solution contains SPFx web part with below functionalities
+Contains SPFx web part with below functionalities

 1. Show the health status for all the M365 services
 2. Complete details including all the updates for all the impacted services